American College of Radiology

 Current Chair of the Board of Chancellors is Geraldine McGinty, the first female radiologist to hold this position.

-The College is organised into 54 chapters (50 states, Washington DC, Canada, and the Council of Affiliated Regional Radiation Oncology Societies (CARROS)).
+The College is organized into 54 chapters (50 states, Washington DC, Canada, and the Council of Affiliated Regional Radiation Oncology Societies (CARROS)).

 - ACR bulletin